-Our baa1 assigned Funding Structure score is positioned in line with the initial score, reflecting that BAWAG's reliance on senior debt funding will increase due to regulatory requirements, which will likely be offset, though, by the repayment of TLTRO III funds.
+Our a3 assigned Funding Structure score is positioned one notch above the baa1 initial score, reflecting that BAWAG's reliance on senior debt funding is expected to increase, which will likely be more than offset, though, by the repayment of TLTRO III funds.

 In January 2022, the bank received its latest minimum requirement for own funds and eligible liabilities (MREL), which continues to be applicable at the level of BAWAG, the resolution entity under a single point of entry (SPE) resolution strategy, rather than at the level of BAWAG Group.
-The new MREL decision does not include a subordination requirement and calls for MREL-eligible liabilities of 22.0% of RWA as of 1 January 2022 and 25.7% as of 1 January 2024.
-As of 30 September 2022, BAWAG reported MREL-eligible instruments amounting to 24.2% of RWA, with the bank having communicated that it plans to issue up to $\leq$ 1.0 billion of senior debt instruments by year-end 2023 in order to close its 2024 MREL gap, replace maturities, and build a buffer for further balance sheet growth.
+The new MREL decision does not include a subordination requirement and calls for MREL-eligible liabilities of 22.0% of RWA as of 1 January 2022 and 25.8% as of 1 January 2024.
+As of 31 December 2022, BAWAG already fulfilled its final MREL requirement given reported MREL-eligible instruments amounting to 26.1% of RWA.
+Nonetheless, the bank issued an additional €500 million of MREL-eligible senior unsecure debt in January 2023 and plans further issuances in the coming years in order to build a buffer for further balance sheet growth, replace maturities, and continue to meet its MREL requirement.

 While this will increase the bank's market funding, the repayment of TLTRO III funds will provide an offsetting factor.
-In June 2020, BAWAG had first drawn down €5.8 billion of TLTRO III funds and topped this up with a further €0.6 billion drawdown in the first quarter of 2021.
-As a result, €6.4 billion of TLTRO III funds continued to refinance 11% of the group's balance sheet as of 30 September 2022, which is also visible in our market funds ratio, which increased to 22.6% from 15.2% during 2020 and which declined only slightly to 21.7% as of 30 June 2022.
-With the TLTRO III funds expected to be repaid in 2023 at the latest and the bank likely replacing this funding at least in part with other market funds such as covered bonds, interbank funds, and the aforementioned planned MREL-eligible debt issuance, BAWAG's market funding dependence in relation to its balance sheet size is expected to stay broadly stable.
+In June 2020, BAWAG had first drawn down $\in$ 5.8 billion of TLTRO III funds and topped this up with a further $\in$ 0.6 billion drawdown in the first quarter of 2021.
+As a result, $\in$ 6.4 billion of TLTRO III funds continued to refinance 11% of the group's balance sheet as of 30 September 2022, which was also visible in our market funds ratio, which increased to 22.6% from 15.2% during 2020 and which declined only slightly to 21.7% as of 30 June 2022.
+In the fourth quarter of 2022, BAWAG started to repay its TLTRO III funds, returning $\in$ 1 billion to the ECB, which was followed by a further $\notin$ 2 billion repayment in January 2023.
+Management currently expects that it will have repaid its remaining $\notin$ 3.4 billion of TLTRO III funds, and further MREL-eligible debt, BAWAG's market funding dependence in relation to its balance sheet size is expected to decline only moderately.

-As of 30 June 2022, the group's market funding comprised, inter alia, €7.2 billion of interbank funds (which contains the €6.4 billion of TLTRO III funds), €5.9 billion of covered bonds, and €1.6 billion of senior unsecured debt and other liabilities.
-The bank's main funding source remains its retail-focused customer deposit base, however, which amounted to €33.5 billion as of 30 June 2022 and thus refinanced 61% of the group's balance sheet.
+As of 30 June 2022, the group's market funding comprised, inter alia, $\notin$ 7.2 billion of interbank funds (which contained the $\notin$ 6.4 billion of TLTRO III funds), $\notin$ 5.9 billion of covered bonds, and $\notin$ 1.6 billion of senior unsecured debt and other liabilities.
+The bank's main funding source remains its retail-focused customer deposit base, however, which amounted to $\notin$ 34.3 billion as of 31 December 2022 and thus refinanced 61% of the group's balance sheet.